ISO 22301 Certification

 “We already have disaster recovery plans.”

-ISO 22301 requires structured governance, testing, and continual improvement — not just documents.
+ISO 22301 requires structured governance, formalized testing, leadership oversight, and continual improvement — not just recovery documentation.

 “Cybersecurity certification is enough.”